Graduating with Distinction

 - have completed the requirements for a biology POE

 - have a minimum GPA of 3.0 overall and also in biology course work at the time of application for distinction

-- Prior to the senior year, preferably by the Fall semester of the Junior year, get consent from a faculty member to participate in research with that faculty member.
-The student and the faculty member must submit to the department a letter of application for distinction in the POE with the names of the faculty members who will compose the students Honors thesis committee.
-This thesis committee includes the faculty mentor and one additional faculty member.
-One member of this committee may be from outside the Biology department.
+- Prior to the senior year, preferably by the Fall semester of the Senior year, get consent from a faculty member to participate in research with that faculty member.
+The student and the faculty member must submit to the department chair the student's intention to take the BI499W: Senior Thesis course along with an agreement of the faculty member to mentor the writing of the thesis.
 The student must then engage in a research project with the faculty mentor for a minimum of 6 credit hours.

-- complete BI499W (Senior thesis) under the direction of the research mentor as it pertains to their research project
+- The student must omplete BI499W (Senior thesis) under the direction of the research mentor as it pertains to their research project.

-- have their thesis evaluated and passed by their Honors Committee and subsequently confirmed by the Biology department that the research and thesis are of sufficient quality to merit distinction.
+- The student must have their thesis evaluated and passed by their Honors Committee and subsequently confirmed by the Biology department that the research and thesis are of sufficient quality to merit distinction.